Retirement Planning Advice Disclosure

 Spending = Net Income - Post-tax Savings

-However, we need a way to estimate how much of your income you save.
+In order to estimate how much of your income you need to save, we also rely on consumption data.
 Generally at low income levels you consume a higher proportion of your income, but as net income rises that proportion falls.
-That relationship is modeled by our Average Propensity to Consume (APC).
+That relationship is modeled by a variable we refer to as Average Propensity to Consume (“APC”).

 Consumption Ratio = APC * (Net Income)